 Overall, we are glad we made the leap.
 The impact on air quality has been the chief benefit to date, but the heat pumps provide plenty of heat even on the coldest days.
 Also, we now, have air conditioning throughout the house without having to futz with putting in and taking out room ACs.
 And the heat pumps are all whisper quiet.
 We know that gas is only going to get more expensive, in the meantime, we are looking into solar – either community farms or panels on our roof.
 This summer we will replace the gas clothes dryer and then we can completely cut the gas service to the house.

-If you enjoyed this article, please keep an eye out for the link to register for the webinar that I will be presenting later this month.
-In that presentation, I will be going over the more technical aspects of the upgrades that were made to my home, as well as the efficiency results of having the new equipment in place.
+If you enjoyed this article, you can view the recording of the follow up webinar on PSD’s YouTube page.
+In that presentation I go over the more technical aspects of the upgrades that were made to my home, as well as the efficiency results of having the new equipment in place.